IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 ### Multi-platform threat models

-As siloed abuse defenses improve, abusers have moved to multi-platform threat models.
+As siloed (single-platform) abuse defenses improve, abusers have moved to multi-platform threat models.
 For example, a public discussion platform with a culture of anonymity may redirect traffic to YouTube as a video library, bypassing YouTube defenses that otherwise reduce exposure of potentially harmful content.
 Similarly, a minor could be solicited by an adult impersonating a child on a popular social media platform, then redirected to a smaller, less established and less defended platform where illegal activity could occur.
 Phishing attacks are also common.
 There are many such cross-platform abuse models and they cause significant public harm.
 IP addresses are commonly used to investigate, understand and communicate these cross-platform threats.
 There are very few alternatives for cross-platform signals.

 ### Rough Geolocation